pranav-0309/best-predictive-feature/README.md

 - `"crop"`: categorical values that contain various crops (target variable).

 Each row in this dataset represents various measures of the soil in a particular field.
 Based on these measurements, the crop specified in the `"crop"` column is the optimal choice for that field.

+Check out the file `notebook.ipynb` for the code I wrote for this project!